chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 If your selected countries have more than 10 000 firms (e.g. the United States) use the sector filters (or any other filters) to temporarly include and exclude firms.
  ![Market selection ](/Screenshots/Market%20selection.PNG?raw=true "Refiniv Eikon Datastream selection parameters")

 c) Combine your downloaded Excel sheets by copying the output underneigh each other.
-Make sure you only copy the data and not the variable headers such as .
+Make sure you only copy the data and not the variable headers such as Name, Symbol, RIC and so forth.

 d) The native sector classification in column J might not be sufficient for most studies.
 Therfore, it is necessairy to retrieve additional industry identifiers (here we add the Datastream industry group (INDC) and the SIC (WC07021).
 Open the template (![StaticData_template](/Templates/StaticData_template.xlsx?raw=true "StaticData_template") and paste your static data in the template.